CoinFuMasterShifu/Janushash/README.md

     3. The Sha256t must not be too small $Y(h) \ge c$ for some constant $c=e^{-6.5}\approx 0.001503439$

 The value of a pool share corresponding to this block is then $1/t$.

+## Miner development

+Usually Sha256t hashes can be computed much faster that Verushash v2.1 with current hardware.
+Therefore *filtered mining* must be used to exhaust available hardware:

+- In a first stage Sha256t hashes are computed on a batch of header *candidates*.
+- These candidates are filtered based on Sha256t hash such that their filtered rate matches the available hashrate for Verushash v2.1.
+- Only for the candidate headers that pass the filter the Verushash v2.1 is computed and the conditions for solving a block or poo job are checked.

+The important part is the filtering step: Since the Verushash v2.1 hash of a header is independent of the Sha256t hash it is clear that we should apply a filter that extracts the headers $h$ with the smallest Sha256t hashes $Y(h)$ because this will generate smaller Janushash $J(h) = X(h)Y(h)^{0.7}$ on average.

 [^1]: *CoinFuMasterShifu* (2023). **[Proof of Balanced Work: The Theory of Mining Hash Products](https://github.com/CoinFuMasterShifu/ProofOfBalancedWork/blob/main/PoBW.pdf)**